“The Faculty of Biology – Institute of Organismic and Molecular Evolution (iomE) – invites applications for a

 JGU aims at increasing the number of female faculty members and therefore explicitly encourages applications by female scientists.
 Disabled applicants with adequate qualification will be favored.

-Applications including the usual documents (e.g. CV; copies of certificates; lists of publications and teaching activities; funding record; current research and future research plans; teaching concept) as a single PDF file and separately the form available at https://www.blogs.uni-mainz.de/fb10-biologie-eng/application-form-faculty-of-biology/ should be submitted in electronic form no later than March 26th, 2020 to the
+Applications including the usual documents (e.g. CV; copies of certificates; lists of publications and teaching activities; funding record; current research and future research plans; teaching concept) as a single PDF file and separately the form available at www.bio.uni-mainz.de/1517_ENG_HTML.php should be submitted in electronic form not later than May 1, 2020 to the

 Job offers and further information also on the Internet: www.verwaltung.uni-mainz.de